-Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.
-Please note that not all of these awards are available every year.
+Juless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.

-Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$200 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000 Sam Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need
+Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$200 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000 Sam Cracknell Mernorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need

-Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.
+\Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.